Taxation of international executives

 Is there a requirement to declare/report offshore assets (e.g., foreign financial accounts, securities) to the countries/territories fiscal or banking authorities?

-No. But as China implements the Common Reporting Standard (“CRS”) and has exchanged the related information with other countries/territories and jurisdictions for the first time in September 2018, it is possible that the individual’s overseas account information will be exchanged to the China authorities when certain conditions are met.
+No. But as China implements the Common Reporting Standard (“CRS”) and has exchanged the related information with other countries/jurisdictions and jurisdictions for the first time in September 2018, it is possible that the individual’s overseas account information will be exchanged to the China authorities when certain conditions are met.

 © 2021 KPMG Advisory (China) Limited, a wholly foreign owned enterprise in China and KPMG Huazhen, a Sino-foreign joint venture in China, are member firms of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.